Skip links

 Wanting to get sober is the first step toward recovery.
 It’s important that you know in yourself that you want to get better.
 But willpower won’t be enough to get you through.
 It’s going to take a lot of practice and your full commitment to recovery for the process to be successful.

 But if you do experience relapse, don’t think that you’re a failure or that all of your hard work has been just a waste.
-Keep in mind that as a brain disorder, addiction will cause recovering individuals to do compulsive actions even if you already know the many negative consequences that you’ll face because of it.
+Keep in mind that as a brain disorder, addiction will cause recovering individuals to do compulsive actions even if they already know the many negative consequences that they’ll face because of it.

 What are the Different Factors that Cause a Relapse?